tinymce/tinymce-docs/tinydrive/introduction/jwt-authentication.md

 ## JWT endpoint setup procedure

-Follow these steps in order to setup your own JWT endpoint.
+Follow these steps to set up your own JWT endpoint.

  1. Setup a JWT endpoint on your server, this could be a simple page using one of the examples below.
  2. Configure the `tinydrive_token_provider` to that endpoint.
  3. Make sure you copy the private key into the example code.
  4. You should be good to go now.

- > The JWT Endoint should examine your systems sessions in order to verify your user has access to your system.
+ > The JWT Endpoint should examine your systems sessions to verify your user has access to your system.

 ## Need help?

-We recommend reading up and trying to understand how JWT works, you need some basic skills in order to implement Tiny Drive.
-This can be tricky, if you need some help, check our [help page](/tinydrive/get-help/) and if that doesn't work, contact our support.
+We recommend reading up and trying to understand how JWT works; you need some necessary skills to implement Tiny Drive.
+This can be tricky if you need some help, check our [help page](/tinydrive/get-help/) and if that doesn't work, contact our support.

 ## PHP token provider endpoint example